mautic/mautic-community-handbook/pages/09.education-team/chapter.md

 ### General Tasks

   * Help marketeers to contribute their existing content to the Mautic knowledge base
-  * Update the doccumentation to be up to datre with new releases
+  * Update the documentation to be up to datre with new releases
-  * Improve users experience by making the docs high quality and comprehensive
+  * Improve users experience by making the documentation high quality and comprehensive
   * Moderate forums and provide contents to FAQs